 The Premier's Digital by Default Declaration commits agencies to digitally transform their services.
-The Office for Customer, ICT and Digital Transformation is helping put the declaration into practice.
+ICT and Digital Government is helping put the declaration into practice.

 The Government of South Australia recognises that digital technology is critical to modernising and transforming our public services.

 This declaration commits the government to proactively transforming its services, using digital technology.

 New or reformed government services will be digital by default.
 Digital services will be: